ghabxph/remote-admin-tool/README.md

 connotation and is heavily related to malware.
 I can't compromise my own security by trusting others, thus I built it myself.
 Same goes for you.
 Don't trust me.
 Check the code and see the program for yourself then decide whether this fits your need and this can be trusted.

+This is to be heavily written in Rust, both client and server part.